 Who can help me determine if my private ash tree is infested?
 Contact local authorities if you suspect EAB in your tree.
 Questions regarding ash trees on private property can be forwarded to the University of Illinois Extension at 217.333.7672.

 Or, contact your local certified arborist or tree care specialist.

-I have chopped down my ash tree.
+I have removed my ash tree.
 Where can I dispose of the wood debris?
-Champaign County continues to be designated as an EAB quarantine zone.
+The state of Illinois continues to be designated as an EAB quarantine zone.
 This means the movement of all “regulated articles” (ash trees and non-coniferous firewood) outside of the quarantine zone is prohibited.
 For a fuller definition of “regulated articles” please visit: www.agr.state.il.us/eab.

 The following options are available for processing infested ash wood to kill EAB or prevent completion of its life cycle and spread to uninfested trees: